 1. If the business valuator experiences an inappropriate attempt to influence the valuation, the counterpart will be notified of this.
 It will also be documented in the valuation report.
 It is not allowed to tell the business valuator what you think the business is worth, or do something else that the business valuator considers an attempt to influence.

 2. Payment is required before the valuation starts.
 Therefore, it does not matter which of the business partners that purchases the valuation, as it prevents any leverage by the payment.
 However, you get to meet us in person before the payment is required.

-John Doe´s Art LLC is the life work of John and he is very proud of it, with his 25 years’ experience as a painter (of art).
+John Doe´s Art LLC is the life work of John and he is very proud of it.
 He has an art studio in Manhattan, but his business is barely breaking even, due to his low volume and expensive rent.
-This is despite him not having taken a salary since moving the studio out of his home, into Manhattan.
-An acquaintance of his, who is also very interested in art, has shown interest in buying into his business, with the condition of sharing his art studio.
+This is despite him not having taken a salary since moving the studio out of his home.
+An acquaintance of his, who is also very interested in art, has shown interest in buying into his business.
 This is exactly what John would need, not only for his business to survive, but also for his dream to continue.